 Segregation of white and colored children in public schools has a detrimental effect upon the colored children.
 The impact is greater when it has the sanction of the law, for the policy of separating the races is usually interpreted as denoting the inferiority of the Negro group… Any language in contrary to this finding is rejected.
 We conclude that in the field of public education the doctrine of ‘separate but equal’ has no place.
 Separate educational facilities are inherently unequal.

-School attendance is usually straightforward to measure: it is generally explicit which students attend what schools, but in the case of residential segregation we are forced to rely on the fuzzy notion of neighborhoods.
+Whereas school attendance is usually straightforward to measure: it is generally explicit which students attend what schools, in the case of residential segregation we are forced to rely on the fuzzy notion of neighborhoods.
 In practice, this means that researchers simply adopt the tract or blockgroup as a placeholder for the neighborhood, then examine blockgroup or tract-level segregation.

 Here, we’ll use PySAL’s segregation module to analyze residential segregation by race and ethnicity in Southern California, and we begin by collecting data for the entire region, then partitioning it into the coastal and inland sections.